chao-ji/np-auto-diff/README.md

 In the example above, the `Placeholder` object `a` takes the first argument as the shape, and its first entry is left as `None`, which means it is a wildcard that matches any non-negative integer.

-Note the static shape must match a *dynamic shape* (i.e. the actual shape of an NumPy array embodies by a node).
+Note the static shape must match a *dynamic shape* (i.e. the actual shape of an NumPy array embodied by a node).

 ##### Arithmetic operations
 ```python